Division of Hotels and Restaurants

 Your license must be current and you must log in to access the submittal website.
 Also, you must have a registered elevator company or certified elevator inspector license.
 You cannot submit from the elevator license screen or the certificate of competency license screen.

-Please note that electronically filing the inspection data DOES NOT relieve you of the statutory requirement to file a copy of the inspection with the bureau.
-You may send an electronic copy (scanned image) of the inspection sheets to the bureau email box email@example.com or you may mail copies to the bureau (please attach a note indicating they have been e-filed).
+Please note that electronically filing the inspection data DOES NOT relieve you of the statutory requirement to file a copy of the inspection with the division.
+You may send an electronic copy (scanned image) of the inspection reports by email to firstname.lastname@example.org or you may mail copies to the division (please attach a note indicating they have been e-filed).